-In view of questions that have been asked about the sufficiency of its contribution to the national development effort in general, but also the wellbeing of its host communities, it is therefore understandable that the mining sector should welcome the credibility that EITI can bring about.
+Questions have been asked about the sufficiency of mining's contribution to the national development effort in general, but also the wellbeing of its host communities, like Obuasi.
+That is where EITI comes into own.
 Through verification and publication of payments by companies vis-a-vis government revenues receipts from relevant natural resource sectors which are then subjected to stakeholder validation, the EITI process creates opportunity for a broad range of stakeholders, including community members, some of whom we are meeting today and more so tomorrow, to have access to information and also create the platform for inclusiveness in policy formulation and decision-making that affect them.
 We would encourage the participation of all in today's discussions and any follow-ups.
 The resultant enhancement in good governance has been acknowledged to contribute towards optimization of the industry's impact on the long term development agenda and its implementation.